 - Business Impact – DP is not a traditional firm.
 As an outsourcing firm, our trusted Advisors focus on developing and implementing marketing strategies to enable business growth.
-Therefore, behind each initiative or project, the business impact and implications of carrying out our proposed initiatives are defined to establish how we will impact our client’s business.
+Therefore, behind each initiative or project, the business impact and implications of our proposed initiatives are defined to establish how we will impact our client’s business.

 - Objective Definition – From the business impact and client’s business goals, objectives align with our client’s financial projections.
 These objectives allow us to establish a program tailored to meet set objectives and objectively monitor how our initiatives are executed.

-- Scope Definition – DP holds clients in many different industries and markets; thus, many various factors and regulations affect our planning.
+- Scope Definition – DP holds clients in many different industries and markets; thus, various factors and regulations affect our planning.
 Therefore, defining the project’s scope with its limitations, constraints, necessary handoffs, and/or dependencies is determined at the beginning of a project to mitigate risks and ensure that all angles are covered.

-- Schedules – After the kickoff, where business objectives and scope of the project are defined, a schedule is established and broken down into tasks that our Advisors must accomplish by a specific date to meet the outlined goals.
+- Schedules – After the kickoff, where the business objectives and scope of the project are defined, a schedule is established and broken down into tasks that our Advisors must accomplish by a specific date to meet the outlined goals.
 Tasks are ordered by precedence, dependencies, and due dates.

 - Reporting – Having tasks planned out allows for easier reporting and visibility with our clients.
 Our clients have clear expectations and nurture their trust with reliability.
 So, progress monitoring and reporting are essential.

 - Budget – Each implementation has a strategic plan to positively impact our client’s business.
 However, investment is required to implement and carry out most, if not all, initiatives.
 Here, our Advisors consider how to carry out the specific project considering all the required investments to minimize the budget as much as possible while still completing the plan to the agreed standards.